Nastel/jkool-client-java-api/README.md

 	JKQueryHandle qhandle = jkQueryAsync.subAsync("events where severity > 'INFO'", new MyJKQueryCallback());
 	...
 ```
-The code above is equivalent to the JKQL statement `subscribe to events where severity > 'INFO'`. `MyJKQueryCallback()` gets called as the query matches incoming stream.
+The code above is equivalent to the JKQL statement `subscribe to events where severity > 'INFO'`. `MyJKQueryCallback()` gets called as the query matches incoming streams.
 All pattern stream matching is done on the jKool server side. `subscribe` query runs on real-time streams only and never on past data.
 Use `get` queries to get past data.

-###Running jKool Searches on message content
+###Running jKool searches on message content
 `JKQueryAsync` class provides a helper method to run pattern macthes against event message content.
 See below:
 ```java
 	// run search query in async mode with a callback